sobolevn/git-secret/docs/installation.md

 ```

 Note that you can change `PREFIX` to be any directory you subsequently include in in your `PATH`
 environment variable.
-We generally recommend you stick to the the default
+We generally recommend you stick to the default
 install locations for simplicity, but if you know what you're doing you are welcome to change it.